Please note that these are the 2017 routes and are here as a guide only. The 2018 location and route has yet to be announced.

-This year 50km, 75km and 100km routes are available enabling riders to choose a course that best suits them.
+In 2017 50km, 75km and 100km routes were available enabling riders to choose a course that best suits them.
 The 100km option is undoubtedly the highlight and is the toughest in the event’s history.
 It features 1,974 metres of climbing and includes a number of testing ascents and descents through stunning landscapes.

 "It’s not often you get to ride across the finish line of a sportive just a few hours ahead of a professional race — not even the legendary Etape du Tour permits that." - Cycling Weekly

-The medium and long routes will have 1 feedstation (between 40-50km on the route, exact location to be confirmed).
+The medium and long routes will have 1 feedstation.
 The short route will not have a feedstation but these riders will be given the opportunity to take an SiS product with them before the start of the ride.
 Please note: only short route riders will be provided with products before the start as the SiS products will feature at the feedstation for other riders.
 We encourage everyone to bring their own additional snacks and two filled bottles of water for the ride.

 The 100km route in detail